Skip to content

 • Agent launch preparation, timestamp allocation, fan-out planning, low-level detached spawn, and workspace-claim planning.

-• Bead read, mutation, JSONL, SQLite, merged-workspace, and deterministic work-plan operations.
+• Bead read, mutation, JSONL, SQLite, single-store ID allocation, and deterministic work-plan operations.

 The Python host still owns side effects that require app context: plugin dispatch, VCS/workspace calls, process signalling, file locks, TUI rendering, user confirmation, xprompt lookup, and workflow orchestration.
 See Rust backend for the complete operation list and facade map.